hasura/ndc-postgres/docs/deployment.md

 ## CICD a generic flow for any components

-Go throw the diagram to understand the fundamental setup of CICD in general, meaning this is standard across components.
+Go through the diagram to understand the fundamental setup of CICD in general, meaning this is standard across components.
 Check out the document [v3-cicd-flow](https://docs-internal.hasura-app.io/books/hasura-v3-deployment-operations/page/v3-cicd-flow)

 ## When is my change released?